BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Receiving_a_Transaction.md

 ## Verify Your Money

-After you've requested your money, you should be able to verify it with the 'bitcoin-cli getbalance' command:
+After you've requested your money, you should be able to verify it with the `bitcoin-cli getbalance` command:
 ```
 $ bitcoin-cli getbalance
 0.00000000